mihayounas/weshare-milestone5-code-institute/README.md

 * MoreDropdown component: This component is a reusable dropdown menu that can be used in various parts of the application.
 To use the MoreDropdown component, simply import it and pass the menu items as an array of objects.
 You can customize the appearance and behavior of the MoreDropdown component by passing additional props such as position, alignment, and callback functions.

 * NotFound component: This component is a reusable error page that can be used when a page or resource is not found.
 To use the NotFound component, simply import it and add it to the appropriate route in the React Router.
 You can customize the appearance and behavior of the NotFound component by passing additional props such as error message and image.

-* Sidebar component: This component is a reusable side navigation menu that can be used in various pages of the application.
-To use the Sidebar component, simply import it and add it to the appropriate section of the JSX code.
-You can customize the appearance and functionality of the Sidebar component by passing props such as links, icons, and active state.

 ## BACK-END:<a name="packages"></a>
 * [PYTHON](https://www.w3schools.com/python/) to get details from the user and validate the inputs with python logic.